Find out more about the benefits payable in the 2000 Plan Booklet.

 More information about the SBS can be found in the 2000 Plan booklet and the SBS booklet.
 Your accumulated SBS fund for retirement benefits will earn Credited Interest each year.
 The rate of Credited Interest is determined by the Trustee, on advice of the Scheme Actuary.
 Credited Interest in any one year will be no less than 2.5% per annum.
 See the Credited Interest Table for details of the rates declared in this and previous Scheme years.

 In the forms and downloads section there are forms to help you start paying AVCs or to change your investment instructions.
 For AVCs invested with Standard Life you can also manage your AVC account online by accessing Standard Life's Online Services.

 The 2000 Plan provides benefits if you die so please keep your Expression of Wish Form up to date.

 The 2000 Plan also allows a member to nominate, via a Nomination of Specified Dependant Form, one or more persons to be a Specified Dependant.
 A Specified Dependant can receive a pension, however, this is subject to certain criteria at both the point of nomination and also at the time the pension becomes payable, i.e. when the member dies.
 This is different to the notification of wishes via an Expression of Wish form.
 The Specified Dependant Form – Notes provides you with more information on Specified Dependants.

-You may be permitted to retire at any time after the age of 55 and receive an immediate pension, subject to the Trustees’ and Company’s consent.
+You may be permitted to retire at any time after the age of 55 and receive an immediate pension, subject to Trustee and Company consent.
 Your pension will be reduced by an early retirement factor to account for the extra years over which your pension will be paid.
-The early retirement reduction factors are agreed between the Company and the Trustees on advice from the Scheme’s Actuary.
-They are reviewed periodically and may change from time to time.
-Currently, if you were to retire from active service and if Trustees’ and Company’s consent is given, your pension (assuming Basis 1) will be reduced by 3% for each year you are retiring before age 65.
+The early retirement reduction factors are agreed between the Company and the Trustee on advice from the Scheme Actuary.